Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 qi = get_installer(self.context, self.request)
 ```

-or if you do not have a request:
+or if you don't have a request:

 ```python
 qi = get_installer(self.context)